JLing88/bike_share/README.md

-* BikeShare
+# BikeShare
-** A Ruby on Rails e-commerce and database-driven analytics site for bike commuters __Visit this project on Heroku!:__ https://desolate-shore-75261.herokuapp.com/
+## A Ruby on Rails e-commerce and database analytics site for bike commuters
+__Visit this project on Heroku!:__ https://desolate-shore-75261.herokuapp.com/

 BikeShare provides analytic information on local bike use that empowers commuters to ditch their cars.
 Users can access weather, past trip, and station data as well as an e-commerce platform to purchase bike accessories.
 This app aspires to increase the amount of bike traffic while reducing the number of cars on the road.